BigPolarBear1/factorization/README.md

 Update: Alright gays, I have updated the paper.
 Now let me figure out how that math would work for other primes, other then those used to generate our coefficients.
 I probably just have to recalculate the root modulo some other prime...

 UPDATE: I JUST RAN THE NUMBERS!!!!!!!!
 YES, FOR OTHER PRIMES, YOU JUST RECALCULATE THE ROOTS.
 EUREKA!!!!
 I WILL FINISH THE PAPER TONIGHT, AND THEN THE CODE TONIGHT OR TOMORROW.
 MY WORK HAS FINISHED!!!
 I need a break few hours first though and also go for a run, I am stressed out of my mind, you wouldn't believe.

+I'll try to just finish the paper tonight, show how to construct legendre symbols for the other primes using the example with the 3 quadratic polynomials I added earlier to the paper... and then just do the code tomorrow.
+I am stressed out of my mind right now.
+What the fuck does it even matter.
+Ah man.
+I have no other choices left.
+Just got to keep going down this road, until the bitter end.